The life story of John Wayne began in the small Iowa town of Winterset...

 501 S Buena Vista St in Burbank became an important address for the Wayne family.
 The Waynes chose the Providence Saint Joseph Medical Center (now between the Walt Disney Studios and Johnny Carson Park) for Aissa’s birth, on March 31, 1956.
 John Wayne became a grandfather when Toni gave birth to a daughter at St. Joseph’s.
 John-Ethan was born there, too, February 22, 1962.
 The statue in the picture is dedicated to Walt Disney's brother Roy and his wife Edna.

-His home in Newport was on 2686 Bayshore Drive.
+John Wayne's home in Newport was on 2686 Bayshore Drive.
 It was sold in March 1980 for $3.48 million and is gone now, torn down in 2002.
 One of his main reasons to move to Newport was the 136-foot converted U.S. Navy minesweeper he had purchased in 1962, "The Wild Goose".
 The Navy had commissioned the YMS 382 during the war and had sold it in 1948.

-Wayne sold his beloved yacht, the Wild Goose, a short time before he died.
+John Wayne sold his beloved yacht, the Wild Goose, a short time before he died.
 It is now back in Newport Harbor, owned by the Hornblower Cruise Company and ready for cruises.

 For the occasion of John Wayne receiving the Omar M. Bradley Spirit Award in Shreveport on December 14, 1978, he was presented by the “Omar M. Bradley Spirit of the Independence Award” at the Independence Bowl, 3301 Pershing Blvd.
 Diane Gainey was allowed to follow the recipient with the camera for two days.
 “In person”, Diane Gainey fondly recalls, “his voice was calming, reassuring, and his comments were to the point.” (courtesy of Diane Gainey).

-After he went to the stadium in an escorted motorcade, Wayne tried on the jacket that goes with the Omar M. Bradley Spirit Award for size (courtesy of Diane Gainey).
+After he went to the stadium in an escorted motorcade, John Wayne tried on the jacket that goes with the Omar M. Bradley Spirit Award for size (courtesy of Diane Gainey).

-At the luncheon at the East Ridge Country Club in Shreveport, in conjunction with the Independence Bowl events (courtesy of Diane Gainey).
+John Wayne at the luncheon at the East Ridge Country Club in Shreveport, in conjunction with the Independence Bowl events (courtesy of Diane Gainey).

 Orange County Airport remains his namesake, John Wayne Airport – although people recently toyed with the idea of rechristening it.

-During the 1950s, he owned a piece of the Los Flamingos Hotel, along with several entertainment personalities, among them his friend Johnny Weissmuller.
+During the 1950s, John Wayne owned a piece of the Los Flamingos Hotel, along with several entertainment personalities, among them his friend Johnny Weissmuller.
 It can be spotted in Orson Welles‘ Lady from Shanghai.
 The gorgeous building is located on the Avenida Lopez Mateos, on top of the highest cliffs of Acapulco, 450' high.
 It still advertises sleeping in „John Wayne’s Room“.

-In August 1941, Wayne and a group of investors went to Mexico City to examine Churubusco Studios.
+In August 1941, John Wayne and a group of investors went to Mexico City to examine Churubusco Studios.
 During that business trip, he met the woman who eventually became his second wife, Esperanza Baur, aka „Chata“.
 Ray Milland introduced them at the Reforma Hotel, Av.
 Paseo de la Reforma 64.
 The Reforma eventually became the favorite point for many personalities like Orson Welles.
-Wayne and Chata danced there for the first time.
+John Wayne and Chata danced there for the first time.

 John Wayne met his third wife in Lima, Peru in 1951.
 At the time he met Pilar on a film set near Tingo Maria, he was staying at the Crillon Hotel, Av.
 Nicolás de Piérola 589.

 During the making of Red River in Elgin, Ralph Wingfield, the owner of the Guevavi Ranch in Nogales, supplied 300 head of cattle to add to Dunson’s herd.
-Wayne started staying at Wingfield’s ranch in the early Fifties.
+John Wayne started staying at Wingfield’s ranch in the early Fifties.
 The Wayne family would often return on Wingfield’s invitation to what is now the Hacienda Corona de Guevavi, 348 S River Rd.
 The snapshot shows Ralph Wingfield greeting the Waynes (Michael arriving in the background) at the Nogales Airport.
 He flew in in the small plane seen in the background (photo courtesy of Hacienda Corona).

-During the early 1960s, Wayne reportedly purchased the island of Taborcillo, twenty-five miles off the main coast of Panama.
+During the early 1960s, John Wayne reportedly purchased the island of Taborcillo, twenty-five miles off the main coast of Panama.
 The fifty-acres-island has miles of sandy beaches and is a bird sanctuary.
 After Wayne’s death, his estate sold it.
 It has changed owners many times before being opened as a tourist resort, sometimes called „John Wayne Island“, complete with a western-themed park.

-The entrance of the Hall of Music at Pomona College, 333 N College Way, Claremont, was where Wayne calls out to Donna Reed in the farewell scene of Trouble Along the Way, „Nice legs – for a copper!“ More college scenes were shot at Loyola Marymount University, 1901 Venice Blvd.
+The entrance of the Hall of Music at Pomona College, 333 N College Way, Claremont, was where John Wayne calls out to Donna Reed in the farewell scene of Trouble Along the Way, „Nice legs – for a copper!“ More college scenes were shot at Loyola Marymount University, 1901 Venice Blvd.
 Wayne’s sons Michael and Patrick were both graduates of Loyola High.

 John Wayne had established a close relationship with the National Cowboy & Western Heritage Museum in Oklahoma.
 The day of the opening, June 25, 1965, he led a parade as the Grand Marshal through downtown Oklahoma City to 1700 NE 63rd Street.
 He gifted sixty-three guns, among them his trademark, large loop Model 1892 carbines, first used in Stagecoach.

-If you like this site, you'll like this brandnew book: the first comprehensive guide to the John Wayne Locations, with hundreds of then-and-now photos, unpublished behind-the-scenes-pictures and detailed tour descriptions
+If you like this site, you'll like the book: the first comprehensive guide to the John Wayne Locations, with hundreds of then-and-now photos, unpublished behind-the-scenes-pictures and detailed tour descriptions

-Find directions to locations and anecdotes from the set in this new publication from McFarland, available now at bookstores everywhere
+Find directions to locations and anecdotes from the Duke's movie sets in this new publication from McFarland, available at bookstores and online shops